dtcenter/METplus/docs/Contributors_Guide/user_support.rst

 Support for the METplus components is provided through the `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.
-Discussions is a collaborative communication forum, where METplus users can ask and answer questions, gather feedback, and share tips and tricks.
+Discussions is a collaborative communication forum, where the METplus community can ask and answer questions, gather feedback, and share tips and tricks.
 Discussions are categorized to help community members find related discussions and begin conversations in the right place.

-Five staff members take turns monitoring Discussions each day of the week.

 Support Responsibilities
 ========================

+Five staff members take turns monitoring Discussions each day of the week.

 Review the Tips/Tricks Page
 ---------------------------